zach-antinelli/crowdstrike-interview/README.md

 ## Resources used for demo sites:

 https://crowdstrike-interview.zachantinelli.me
+- AWS ECS cluster (fargate) using Docker container image from ECR
+    - Deployed with Terraform
 - Docker container created from Dockerfile that is running ubuntu and nginx
     - Uploaded to ECR using Docker hub / AWS cli
-- AWS ECS cluster (fargate) using Docker container image from ECR
-    - Deployed with Terraform
 - Route 53 DNS

 https://crowdstrike-interview-eks.zachantinelli.me:3000
 - Amazon EKS k8s cluster
+    - Deployed with AWS CLI and kubectl
     - Web frontend
     - Redis backend
     - Docker containers